 When you mix constant construction with the student traffic from nearby Bloomington, it’s easy to see why Martinsville may be an accident hub.
 Motorcyclists, in particular, may regularly find themselves in danger.
 Does regular traffic make motorcycle accidents acceptable, though?
 No.

 We at Vaughan & Vaughan believe that motorcyclists in Martinsville should always have the right to assume legal action against the parties liable for their accidents.
-It doesn’t matter whether you can blame your crash on construction or traffic – you can count on Martinsville’s motorcycle wreck attorneys to stand up for you.
+It doesn’t matter whether you can blame your crash on construction or traffic – you can count on Martinsville’s personal injury attorneys to stand up for you.

 Learn more about the services provided by our Martinsville car accident attorneys today.